yigiterinc/yigit-medikal/README.md

 # yigit-medikal
-Website for Yigit Medikal in Istanbul, see www.yigitmedikal.com.
+Website for Yigit Medikal in Istanbul, still in development